ajaysub110/starter-academic/content/authors/admin/_index.md

 highlight_name: true
 ---
 <!-- SHORT VERSION -->
 I am a PhD student in Cognition & Perception at [New York University](https://www.nyu.edu/), advised by Prof. Denis Pelli.
-I am currently working on building neural network models for human object recognition and reading.
+I am currently working on building neural network models of human object recognition.
 Previously, I was at [BITS Pilani, India](https://www.bits-pilani.ac.in/) where I completed my undergraduate degree in Electronics and Communication Engineering.

 In the past, I have worked on projects spanning computer vision, reinforcement learning and cognitive neuroscience in collaboration with [Harvard University](https://www.harvard.edu/), [CCBR](https://ccbr.iitmadras.in/), [Max Planck Institute for Psycholinguistics](https://www.mpi.nl/), [Human Brain Project](https://www.humanbrainproject.eu/en/) and [INCF](https://www.incf.org/).